Better images for mind maps

 (If you couldn't fully understand the one on the left, don't be surprised, it's in the category of visual ambiguities.
 The second is a painting by Salvador Dali.
 Images from the website www.Possibilidades.com.br).

-If the concept of multiple looks is still somewhat abstract for you, a few simple experiments will better support this idea.
 Look around you for something yellow (if you can't find it, choose another color).
-As you do so, try to notice how you do it: essentially, you scan the room looking for the color; When he finally finds it, he stabilizes his gaze and attention on the object or part of the object that has the color sought.
-This moment of stabilization is what characterizes a look.
+As you do so, try to notice how you do it: essentially, you scan the room looking for the color; when you finally find it, you stabilize your gaze and attention on the object or part of the object that has the color sought.
+This moment of stabilization is what characterizes a glance.

 Image readability